ant-design/ant-design/docs/blog/issue-helper.en-US.md

 ## 8. Feel free to vent your emotions

-『 You screwed up my project, shit! 』

-Open source projects cause bugs in your project, cause you to work overtime on Saturday night, cause your boyfriend/girlfriend to complain that you ignore him/her, someone must be responsible.
+Open source projects cause bugs in your project, cause you to work overtime on Saturday night, make your missing the party and someone must be responsible.
 Your work and life are ruined by them, and don't make it easier for them.

-- Correct demonstration:
+#### 😈 'Good Way'

 ```
 This project sucks, it is full of pitfalls to use, and the documentation is too simple.
 It is really open source to do so.
 ```

-- Error demonstration:
+#### 🔥 'Bad Way'

 ```
 This project has many details and the documentation is not perfect.
 Is there any improvement plan?